trizen/Math-BigNum/README.md

 # Math-BigNum

-Transparent interface to Math::GMPq, Math::GMPz, Math::MPFR and Math::MPC
+Transparent interface to Math::GMPq, Math::GMPz and Math::MPFR.

 # DESCRIPTION

-Math::BigNum provides a correct, intuitive and transparent interface to the GMP, MPFR and MPC numerical libraries.
+Math::BigNum provides a correct, intuitive and transparent interface to the GMP and MPFR numerical libraries.

 # SYNOPSIS